 - I wanted to highlight, if you really want to go into the weeds in fund information, you can look at the prospectus.
 In the early days of the internet, I used to do this, but nowadays I almost never do — the research summaries are good enough.

 Note two things I am not looking at: price and performance.
 These simply do not factor in to an index investment strategy.
 When markets are high, I invest.
 When they are low, I invest.
 Similarly, I don’t pay attention to the price and performance of investments that I hold, other than to do rebalancing (for more information, see the page on asset allocation).
 I must confess, though, after we hit $1,000,000 in investments, I did start checking our balances a bit more often.
-There’s just something incredible about seeing that number…
+There’s just something reassuring about seeing that number…

 Example 1: Mutual Fund from Vanguard – Fees